lucasbruscato/lucasbruscato/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi there, I'm Lucas Bruscato!

-💻 Head of Data, currently leading a team of high performing data scientists and data engineers at [Tinka](https://www.tinka.com/).
+💻 Head of Data, currently leading a team of high performing data scientists and data engineers at [Tinka](https://www.tinka.com/)

-📍 Born and raised in Sao Paulo, Brazil 🇧🇷, but currently working and living in Stockholm, Sweden 🇸🇪.
+📍 Born and raised in Sao Paulo, Brazil 🇧🇷, but currently working and living in Stockholm, Sweden 🇸🇪

 My professional summary:
 - 9+ years of experience with data
 - BSc. in Applied Mathematics and MSc. in Statistics
 - 7 specializations and 60+ certified online courses

-More about my professional experiences can be found in my [LinkedIn](https://www.linkedin.com/in/lucasbruscato/) profile.
+More on my professional experiences, please check my [LinkedIn](https://www.linkedin.com/in/lucasbruscato/) profile.
+In case you're interested in what I've read and what I'm currently reading, check it out my [GoodReads](https://www.goodreads.com/user/show/62731123-lucas-bruscato) profile.

+I'm a lifelong learner with a passion for these areas:
+1. `Data Science` and `MLOps`:
+2. `Data Engineering` and `IaC`
+3. `Team Management`, `Coaching` and `Agile methodologies`
+4. `Automation` and `Web Scraping`
+5. `Personal Finance` and `Financial Portfolio Optimization`

 Some of my public repositories worth mentioning: